sagifogel/Proptics/docs/src/main/mdoc/data-types/stall.md

 // res1: Json = JNumber(9.0)
 ```

-We can later on create a new instance of an `AffineTraversal` or an `AnAffineTraversal` from the stall instance
+We can later on create a new instance of an [AnAffineTraversal](../optics/affine-traversal.md) or an [AffineTraversal](../an-optics/an-affine-traversal.md) from the stall instance

 ```scala
 import proptics.AffineTraversal